sintel-dev/pyteller/README.md

     goal_window = None
 )
 ```
-## 3. Fit the data to the mdoel
+## 3. Fit the data
 The user now calls the `pyteller.fit` method to fit the data to the pipeline.
-The default is to use all the training data, pyteller.train
+The default is to use all the training data, `pyteller.train`
 ```python3
 pyteller.fit()
 ```